• Home

 • Closing laptop tabs: Physically closing out the day’s open tasks helps separate my working hours from my personal time.

 • Picking an outfit: Prepping my clothes for the next day removes one more decision from my morning, making my wake-up routine completely effortless.
+It also helps to put everything you need in your bag that you’re using for the next day too.

 2. The Evening Shower (The Physical Reset)